tomjwalker/diy-dnn/README.md

 # diy-dnn

 "What I cannot create, I do not understand"... the blackboard scrawl that launched a thousand neural-network-from-scratch projects.
-This being one of them.
+This being one of them (I'll spare you the Medium article though)...

 Implementation of a neural network library from scratch, using Numpy, and a subsequent application on the MNIST dataset.
 The library aims to follow design patterns from Keras (e.g. Layers objects), as well as Trax (e.g. training/evaluation Task and Loop objects).